Jakšto Street: Лукишки / Łukiszki / Lukiškės

 Until the late 19th century the Vilnius layout was oriented along the north–south axis; the city backbone was formed by a sequence of streets (now known as Pilies Street, Didžioji Street, Aušros Vartų Street) running from the cathedral to the О́страя бра́ма gate.
 Living memory of the city walls, demolished in the early 19th century, marked the inner-city; it was surrounded by mostly wooden suburbs.
 On the north-west the city was bordered by some 10-hectare rural area named Lukiškės (pol. Łukiszki), which hosted few isolated hamlets.
 Earlier drawings show in the area now occupied by the Jakšto street the presence of mounds, named Gura Czartowa (Devil's Hill) and Gura Gliniana (Clay Hill), but there is no trace of them on later maps.
-In the mid-19th century the landmark of the neighbourhood was a large religious compound, which consisted of the church of St. Jacob and St. Philip, the Dominican monastery and the hospital for the poor, managed by the order.
+A map from 1808 marks "Zaułek Wroni" (Crow Pathway) in what is now the Jakšto Street.
+In the mid-19th century the landmark of the neighbourhood was a religious compound, which consisted of the church of St. Jacob and St. Philip, the Dominican monastery and the hospital for the poor.
 It stood among fields, meadows and some low wooden houses, crossed by few country roads.
 A map from the 1840s shows what is now the Jakšto Street as one of these nameless roads, leading among fields and orchards towards few buildings, located on the bank of the Neris river.